lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

   - Batch compute session

-    - This type of session is supported via GUI from Backend.AI 22.03 (CLI has supported the batch-type session before the 22.03).
+    - This type of session is supported via GUI from GPU Platform 22.03 (CLI has supported the batch-type session before the 22.03).
     - Pre-define the script that will be executed when a compute session is ready.